pulsar-edit/package-frontend/microservices/webhooks/README.md

 Due to the fast creation of this Microservice, and it's simplicity, the authentication model is best described as more than basic.

-Essentially we import a secret from Google Clouds Secret Manager that contains an array of keys.
-Then simply when we receive a request we check if our secret array of keys contains the key being passed to us.
+Essentially we import a secret from Google Clouds Secret Manager that contains our token.
+We then simply check if our received token matches what's available from our secret.

-This ideally lets us use one Key per service rather simply.
-But this model is likely to change in the future.

 ## Running Microservice